macwinnie/python-pushover/README.md

 # Pushover Python Client

-This repository is a pyhton PIP module to realize Pushover messaging.
+This toolset allows you to send [Pushover notifications](https://pushover.net/) from your Python project.

 ## Versioning